alumina-lang/alumina/docs/lang_guide.md

 ## `typeof` type

-typeof is a keyword that can be used to specify the type from a type of any expression
+typeof is a keyword that can be used to specify the type from a type of any expression.

 ```rust
 fn double<T>(val: T) -> typeof(val + val) {